 Scotland’s Buzzing!

-This project is also working with community gardens to train volunteers on how to identify and monitor pollinators, running training workshops on an introduction to different pollinators and running workshops for landowners on how to create and manage wildflower and grassland meadows.
+Throughout the project, Buglife also worked with community gardens to train volunteers on how to identify and monitor pollinators, ran training workshops on an introduction to different pollinators and as well as workshops for landowners on how to create and manage wildflower and grassland meadows.

 Help us to stop the extinction of invertebrate species